-These are just a sampling of the requirements that may be ordered by the Court as conditions of probation.
-In some cases, particularly for repeat offenders, the Court may not permit probation and instead will sentence defendants to lengthy jail terms.
+These are just a sampling of the requirements that may be ordered by the court as conditions of probation.
+In some cases, particularly for repeat offenders, the court may not permit probation and instead will sentence defendants to lengthy jail terms.

 What Are the Real-Life Consequences of a Conviction?

-Moreover, while we at Patterson Weaver Law are not military lawyers and cannot advise anyone on military law or legal consequences, it is well known in Colorado Springs from common experience that a misdemeanor domestic violence conviction nearly always ends a career in the military.
+Moreover, while we at Patterson Weaver Law, LLC are not military lawyers and cannot advise anyone on military law or legal consequences, it is well known in Colorado Springs that a misdemeanor domestic violence conviction nearly always ends a career in the military.
 Additionally, any type of misdemeanor conviction may cause doctors, nurses, daycare providers, and teachers to have significant licensure issues.
 Even a typical citizen without such concerns may find it difficult to find a job, an apartment, or admission at an educational institution.

-An experienced Colorado Springs misdemeanor defense attorney can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the District Attorney.
+An experienced Colorado Springs misdemeanor defense attorney from Patterson Weaver Law, LLC can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the district attorney.
 In many situations where a client does not have a previous record, but the DA has a strong case, it may be possible to negotiate a deferred sentence or better.